 Blood supply to trapezius is from the transverse cervical artery as well as contributing dorsal perforating branches of the posterior intercostal arteries

 Gross Anatomy of the Neck: Other Structures

 In addition to the muscles and fascia discussed above, the neck also contains numerous large vessels that carry blood to the head and back to the heart.
-The common, internal and external carotids and the jugular venous system are responsible for supplying the head and its contents.
-Branches of the subclavian arteries and veins perform the same function to structures in the neck and head as well.
+The common, internal and external carotid arteries and the jugular venous system are responsible for supplying the head and its contents.

 Viscera and bones